Fedor Svechkov: Playing career

 Svechkov played as a youth with hometown club, HC Lada Togliatti in the Junior Hockey League (MHL).
 Demonstrating a high-skill set offensively, Svechkov made his professional debut with Lada Togliatti in the 2020–21 season, in the second tier Supreme Hockey League (VHL).
 He contributed with 5 goals and 15 points in 38 regular season games while also splitting the season in the MHL, posting a point-per-game pace through 15 appearances.

 On 10 May 2021, in order to play at the top level to continue his development, Svechkov was traded by Lada Togliatti to contending KHL club, SKA Saint Petersburg in exchange for financial compensation.

-Svechkov was the sixth-rated European skater in NHL Central Scouting's pre-draft rankings and following his selection in the first-round, 19th overall, in the 2021 NHL Entry Draft by the Nashville Predators, he became the second consecutive Russian-born player selected in the first round by the Predators after the team picked fellow teammate Yaroslav Askarov at No. 11 overall in 2020.
+Svechkov was the sixth-rated European skater in NHL Central Scouting's pre-draft rankings and following his selection in the first-round, 19th overall, in the 2021 NHL entry draft by the Nashville Predators, he became the second consecutive Russian-born player selected in the first round by the Predators after the team picked teammate Yaroslav Askarov at No. 11 overall in 2020.

 On 31 July 2022, Svechkov was among 9 players traded by SKA Saint Petersburg to Spartak Moscow in exchange for Alexander Nikishin.

+Following a lone season within Spartak Moscow in 2022–23, Svechkov having concluded his KHL contract was signed to a three-year, entry-level contract with the Nashville Predators on 5 May 2023.
+He scored his 1st career NHL goal on November 30, 2024 during a 3–2 overtime loss against the Minnesota Wild.

 International play

-Internationally, Svechkov splayed for Russia at 2021 IIHF World U18 Championships, winning a silver medal.
+Internationally, Svechkov played for Russia at 2021 IIHF World U18 Championships, winning a silver medal.
 Playing at center in the tournament, Svechkov was fourth in team scoring with 10 points through 7 contests.